A poor Champions League final saw Kieran Trippier constantly attacked and more set piece misery as it ended Tottenham 0-2 Liverpool in Madrid.

 Mane vs Trippier

+Spurs on TV usually sees us get off to a shaky start and this match was no different.
 From the off Liverpool had a plan to constantly run Sadio Mane off the shoulder of right back Kieran Trippier.
 The Reds continually looked for this pass with both short and long balls played in to the space behind the Spurs right back.

 The tactic paid instant dividends.
 Liverpool looked to get behind Trippier three times in the first 30 seconds as they won a penalty.
 Joel Matip sent the first pass downfield after receiving the kick-off.
 Jordan Henderson then tried a lofted header over Trippier before sending a lobbed pass beyond him.
 Sadio Mane was then galloping in to the space.